adines/DeepClas4Bio/README.md

 - [ImagePy plugin](https://github.com/adines/DeepClas4BioImagePy).
 This plugin connects DeepClas4Bio with ImagePy.
 - [Icy plugin](https://github.com/adines/DeepClas4BioIcy).
 This plugin connects DeepClas4Bio with Icy.
 - [ImageJ model comparator](https://github.com/adines/DeepClas4BioIJComparator).
 This plugin allow to compare different deep models in ImageJ.
+- [IcyKvasir plugin](https://github.com/adines/DeepClas4BioIcyKvasir).
+This plugin allows users to classify a batch of images using the ResNet model trained in the Kvasir dataset.
+- [ImagePyISIC plugin](https://github.com/adines/DeepClas4BioImagePyISIC).
+This plugin allows users to classify an image using the ResNet model trained in the ISIC dataset.

 Also we have created an ImageJ plugin metagenerator to create plugins easily.
 The source code of this plugins could be found [here](https://github.com/adines/DeepClas4BioIJMetagenerator).

+In addition, we have developed a Java application, [DeepCompareJ](https://github.com/adines/DeepCompareJ), that allows users to compare several models of different deep learning frameworks in an easy way.